Patrick Duffy: Career

-Duffy appeared in a Taco Bell commercial in the early 1970s playing an employee describing an Enchirito.
+Duffy appeared in a Taco Bell commercial in the early 1970s, playing an employee describing an Enchirito.
 In 1977, he landed the role of Mark Harris in the short-lived television series Man from Atlantis.
 Following the series' cancellation in early 1978, he got his big break in the role of Bobby Ewing, opposite Barbara Bel Geddes and Larry Hagman, on the prime-time soap opera Dallas.
 The show became a worldwide success.
 Despite its success, Duffy opted to leave the series in 1985 with his character being killed off onscreen.
-However, with both the show and his career on the decline, he returned in 1986 in the infamous shower scene that rendered the entire 1985–1986 season "just a dream."
+However, with both the show and his career on the decline, he returned in 1986 in the famous shower scene that rendered the entire 1985–1986 season "just a dream."
 Duffy then remained with the series until its cancellation in 1991.
 He also appeared in several episodes of the spin-off series Knots Landing between 1979 and 1982.
 Throughout the 13-year run of Dallas, Duffy directed several episodes of the series.

-Along with Dallas fame, Duffy has also tried his hand at singing, and in 1983, he had a hit in Europe with "Together We're Strong", a duet with French female singer Mireille Mathieu.
+Along with Dallas fame, Duffy has also tried his hand at singing, and in 1983, he had a hit in Europe with Together We're Strong, a duet with French female singer Mireille Mathieu.
 The single reached No. 5 in the Netherlands in April 1983.

 At the end of Dallas' run in 1991, Duffy began another television role, as Frank Lambert on the family sitcom, Step by Step in which he co-starred with Suzanne Somers.
 The series ran until 1998, and Duffy also directed numerous episodes.
 Also in the 1990s, he appeared in two Dallas reunion television films; J.R.
 Returns (1996) and War of the Ewings (1998), both of which he also co-produced.
-He has reunited on several occasions with many of his Dallas co-stars both onscreen and off, most notably for the non-fiction television special Dallas Reunion: Return to Southfork in 2004.
+He has reunited on several occasions with many of his Dallas co-stars both onscreen and off, most notably for the non-fiction television special Dallas Reunion: The Return to Southfork in 2004.
 Duffy later continued to act in occasional guest or voice acting appearances, including the series Family Guy (in which he appeared in a live action scene with Victoria Principal as they spoofed the Dallas shower scene), as well as Justice League and Touched by an Angel.
-Duffy starred in the television films Falling in Love With the Girl Next Door and Desolation Canyon.
+Duffy starred in the television films Falling in Love with the Girl Next Door and Desolation Canyon.
 In 2006, he began a recurring role on the daytime soap opera The Bold and the Beautiful as Stephen Logan.
 From April to July 2008, he hosted Bingo America, a partially interactive game show on GSN.